data-integrations/wrangler/docs/directives/send-to-error.md

-# Send Records to Error
+# Send to Error

-SEND-TO-ERROR directive allows users to filter records and direct the filtered records that match a given condition to an error collector.
-If the error collector is not connected as the next stage in the pipeline then the filtered records will be dropped.
+The `send-to-error` directive allows the filtering of records and directs the filtered records that match a given condition to an error collector.
+If the error collector is not connected as the next stage in a pipeline, then the filtered records will be dropped.

 ## Syntax